 or a graduating senior in the field of journalism or communications at a U.S. university.

-The application deadline for the Berlin Capital Program 2018 has expired.
-Information about the next Berlin Capital Program will be available on this website in late spring 2019.
+The application deadline for the 2020 Berlin Capital Program (postponed to 2021) has expired.
+Information about the next Berlin Capital Program will be available on this website in autumn 2021.